skx/go.vm/README.md

    * Set the contents of the register `#0` with a string entered by the user.
    * See [examples/trap.stdin.in](examples/trap.stdin.in).

+Adding your own trap-functions should be as simple as editing [cpu/traps.go](cpu/traps.go).

 Steve
 --